 Live by the Sand and Salt

 Ah, the beaches.
-San Diego is home to some of the finest stretches of sand in the United States.
+San Diego is home to some of the most beautiful stretches of sand in the United States.
 The city’s wide, soft, sandy beaches are packed in the summer months when the tourists flock to San Diego.
 In winter, however, the beaches are often refreshingly uncluttered of people and residents can go for peaceful walks along the shoreline or surf some waves without worrying about running into a rogue boogie boarder or swimmer.
-The Pacific Ocean off the coast of San Diego also provides great waves for surfing and calm areas ideal for kayaking and stand up paddle boarding and other ocean activities.
+The Pacific Ocean off the coast of San Diego also provides excellent waves for surfing and calm areas ideal for kayaking and stand up paddleboarding and other ocean activities.

 The craft beer scene in San Diego is one of the best in the world.
-From the elite Stone Brewing Company and its bountiful beer gardens to tasting-room-in-a-garage breweries like Lost Abbey and Stumblefoot Brewing Company, plus just about every type of brewery you can image in between, you’re bound to find a new favorite beer, especially one of the hoppy IPAs San Diego is known for.
+From the elite Stone Brewing Company and its bountiful beer gardens to tasting-room-in-a-garage breweries like Lost Abbey and Stumblefoot Brewing Company.
+Plus find just about every type of brewery you can imagine in between.
+You’re bound to find a new favorite beer, especially one of the hoppy IPAs San Diego is known for.

-Suggest going to dinner to a chain restaurant like Applebee’s or TGI Fridays to a San Diegan and don’t be surprised if you they wrinkle their nose in disgust and give you a “what’s wrong with you?” look.
-With so many excellent independent restaurants in San Diego, most residents make it a favorite pastime to continue to try new ones every weekend, while still making sure to visit their favorites (Mamma Mia, The Patio, Alexander’s on 30th… the list goes on).
+Suggest going to dinner to a chain restaurant like Applebee’s or TGI Fridays to a San Diegan and don’t be surprised if they wrinkle their nose in disgust and give you a “what’s wrong with you?” look.
+With so many excellent independent restaurants in San Diego, most residents make it a favorite pastime to continue to try new ones every weekend.
+But while still making sure to visit their favorites (Mamma Mia, The Patio, Alexander’s on 30th and the list goes on).
 San Diego is also home to the world’s best fish tacos.